neo-project/global-blockchain-compliance-hub/readme.md

 The process for editing a page is the same regardless of the particular page you want to edit.
 The following are the pages you'll care about:

-- The landing page (i.e. the one that says "Congratulations!" at the top), which is called `index.html`
+- The landing page (i.e. the one that says "Welcome to NEO's Global Blockchain Compliance Hub!!" at the top), which is called `index.html`
 - All of the content pages of the Handbook, which are Markdown files (i.e. they end in `.md`) contained in the `_posts` folder

 To edit a page, first click on it's name.
 You should then see a rendered version of the page (if it's a Markdown file) or the actual code (if it's `index.html`).
 Next, click on the pencil-like icon on the top right of the box containing the content.
 (It should be to the right of the words "Raw," "Blame," and "Histroy.")
 Now you'll be in the editor...go crazy!